jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The theme service globally manages the selected theme font and font-size, saving changes to local storage.
 It retrieves stored values on creation and allows for light or dark theme selection.
 Components use the service to apply the selected theme without needing to subscribe for changes.
 The main window refreshes content when the theme is updated.
 # MarkdownCode > services > Selection service
 The selection service tracks selected text and the active editor.
 It can be monitored for changes.
 Supported actions include cut, copy, paste, delete, clear selection, and select all.
-# MarkdownCode > services > position-tracking service
-The position-tracking service tracks the user's selected text-fragment.
-It keeps track of the selected line number, the related text-fragment, and an eventTarget for monitoring changes.
-It provides a method to set the currently selected line, which retrieves the object at that line index from the line-parser service.
-If the object is different from the currently selected text-fragment, it is stored as the new selected text-fragment and triggers the on-changed event for registered event handlers.
 # MarkdownCode > components > toolbar > home > build section
 - The build-section component has build-service actions.
 - Buttons use icons instead of text.